jafayassine03/Google-Homepage-Clone/README.md

 # Google Homepage Clone

+This project is a **Google homepage clone** built as a step-by-step learning project.

-This project is a clone of the Google homepage.
+The current version includes a **clean HTML structure with basic CSS styling** to recreate the layout and overall feel of the Google homepage.

-The current version focuses on **HTML structure only**, serving as a foundation for future styling and enhancements.
-CSS and additional features will be added in upcoming updates.
+More advanced styling and JavaScript functionality will be added progressively.

 ---

----

-## 🧠 Current Focus
+## 🧠 Current Features

-- Semantic HTML structure
+- Semantic HTML5 structure
+- Header, main content, and footer layout
+- Centered logo, search bar, and action buttons
+- Basic CSS styling (layout, spacing, hover effects)
 - Clean and readable markup
-- Proper page hierarchy
-- Preparing a solid base for CSS styling

 ---

-## 🚧 Planned Updates
+## 🚧 Project Status

-- Add custom CSS styling
-- Make the layout responsive
-- Improve visual accuracy
-- Add dark mode
-- Add JavaScript interactions
+🟡 **In Progress**

+This is still an early version focused on building a solid foundation before moving to advanced features.

 ---

+## 🛠️ Technologies Used

+- HTML5
+- CSS3 (basic styling)

+---

 ## 🎯 Purpose

-This project is part of a step-by-step approach:
+This project follows a structured learning approach:

-1. Build a clean HTML foundation
+1. Build a clean and semantic HTML foundation
-2. Layer CSS for layout and design
+2. Add basic CSS for layout and usability
-3. Enhance functionality progressively
+3. Improve visual accuracy and responsiveness
+4. Add JavaScript for interactivity and behavior

+Each update improves the project step by step.

+---

+## 🚀 Planned Updates

+- Improve CSS styling to better match the real Google homepage
+- Make the layout fully responsive
+- Add dark mode
+- Add JavaScript interactions (search behavior, animations)
+- Improve accessibility

 ---